Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Lamps on the Ganga

-Small oil lamps set into leaf boats and released onto the river at dusk — a slow drift of light carried downstream by the current.
+Small oil lamps in leaf boats, released onto the river at dusk.
+A slow drift of light carried downstream by the current.

 Ritual